sebastianwessel/eventstore-ts-client/manual/eventstore.md

 Main connection parameters are set inside of connection uri
 This lib supports connecting to single instance via tcp and auto discovering to clusters also.
-Connections can be unsecure or encrypted
+Connections can be unsecured or encrypted

 ```javascript
 // connection to single instance at local at port 1113 with username and password